 For 2024, Apple announced the following new features for the cameras in the iPhone 16 Pro models:

-- The best travel VPNs of 2024: Expert tested and reviewed
+- The best digital notebooks you can buy in 2024: Expert tested and reviewed

 ‘Photographic Styles’ fix Apple’s computational photography